kswope/book-learnin/README.md

 With the Template Method pattern, we make our decision when we pick our concrete subclass.
 In the Strategy pattern, we make our decision by selecting a strategy class at runtime.

+Simple strategy pattern can be implemented with a passed in code block.

+    general.execute do |specific|
+      ...
+      specific.execute
+      ...
+    end

+>
+The easiest way to go wrong with the Strategy pattern is to get the interface between the context and the strategy object wrong.
+Bear in mind that you are trying to tease an entire, consistent, and more or less self-contained job out of the context object and delegate it to the strategy.
+You need to pay particular attention to the details of the interface between the context and the strategy as well as to the coupling between them.
+Remember, the Strategy pattern will do you little good if you couple the con- text and your first strategy so tightly together that you cannot wedge a second or a third strategy into the design.